 The cost and time frame of delivery is one of the biggest barriers between a customer and their commitment to purchase.
 This is the most important factor you should keep in mind when setting up your website’s shipping methods.
 Your costs should be kept as simple as possible so the customer doesn’t struggle to work out what they will be paying before proceeding through to checkout.
 Add a clear and concise Shipping Information page to your site to spell out your costs, delivery times and returns to anyone visiting your site so there are no doubts as to what to expect from you as a company.
 All of this is possible with the highly flexible Shipping Manager in Bluepark’s ecommerce software.

-Firstly you will need to set the configuration of your shipping processes within the Ecommerce Options tab.
+Firstly you will need to set the configuration of your shipping processes within Settings > Settings > Ecommerce Options tab.

 If you plan to use the weight of your products as the qualifying factor for your shipping thresholds, you will need to set your weight measurement to either kilograms or pounds.